 Open Learning Faculty Member Information

-To successfully complete the course, you must achieve a passing grade of 50% or higher on the overall course and on the mandatory final exam.
-Your final grade for the course is determined on the following basis.
+To successfully complete the course, students must achieve a passing grade of 50% or higher on the overall course, and 50% or higher on the final mandatory exam.